Fraunhofer-ITMP/kgg/README.md

 #### Quickstart
 *Note: Please ensure that the **kgg** environment is activated.*

 #### 1. Import required packages and dependencies.
-Do the following in Jupyter Notebook:
+Do the following in VS Code:

     from utils import *
     from kg_gen_4 import *